One step further every day…

 Ethical hacking, also known as penetration testing or white-hat hacking, involves cybersecurity experts attempting to bypass system security to identify potential data breaches and threats in a network.

-Ethical hackers simulate cyber attacks to find vulnerabilities
+Ethical Hackers (Security Professional) simulate cyber attacks to find vulnerabilities

 The company that owns the system or network allows cybersecurity engineers to perform such activities in order to test the system's defenses.
 Thus, unlike malicious hacking, this process is planned, approved, and more importantly, legal.